IntegrationsObject StorageAmazon S3

 FieldTypeRequiredDescription

-secret_access_keysecretYesThe AWS secret access key associated with the access key ID.
+secret_access_keysecretYesSecret access key matching the access key ID.

 prefixstringNoOptional prefix (folder path) prepended to all object keys.
 Include a trailing slash (e.g. events/).